dakshthapar/alpha-lab-core/CLOUD_HARVESTER_GUIDE.md

 ## Part 4: Weekly Data Download (Saturday)

-Download the week's collected data to your laptop for training:
+Download the week's collected data to your local machine for training:

 ### 4.1 Download All Data

-From your **laptop terminal**:
+From your **local machine terminal**:

 ```bash
 # Create local destination folder